 The principles presented above do not claim a panacea.
 Quite the contrary, they reflect a particular cultural value system that may be more relative than universal.
-On the other hand, it would also be presumptuous and even hazardous to assume that these are universal, scientifically proven negotiation techniques that are applicable to all situations and cross cultural contexts.
+It would indeed be presumptuous and even hazardous to assume that these are universal, scientifically proven negotiation techniques that are applicable to all situations and cross cultural contexts.
 A case can of course be made for expert knowledge in negotiation and there is a particular role to be played by individuals with expertise.
 But to be effective synergy between universal techniques and culturally specific methods need to be developed.

 In tribal societies, chiefs and elders mediate.
-Indeed, most tribal conflicts, which are pervasive throughout the society, are resolved by the traditional mediators, for the most part of illiterate but endowed with indigenous knowledge and wisdom.
-When one recalls the number of colonial administrators who controlled that vast country of nearly a million square miles was relatively small, it is easy to see how they made effective use of traditional leaders to maintain law and order, peace and security throughout the rural areas.
+Indeed, most tribal conflicts, which are pervasive throughout the society, are resolved by the traditional mediators, for most part of illiterate but endowed with indigenous knowledge and wisdom.
+When one recalls that the number of colonial administrators who controlled the Sudan, a vast country of nearly a million square miles, now divided into two separate states, was relatively small, it is easy to see how they made effective use of traditional leaders to maintain law and order, peace and security throughout the rural areas.
 Failure to use this indigenous capacity accounts for much of the intertribal warfare and criminal violence that has been the lot of the postcolonial administration in Sudan.
-This must be reversed if Sudan is to enhance its full capacity for promoting peace, security, and stability throughout the country.
+This must be reversed if the two countries are to enhance its full capacity for promoting peace, security, and stability throughout the country.

-IV Concluding Comments
+V Concluding Comments